As the Bay Area has grown and changed, so has MTC. We are now three agencies in one, all governed by the same Commission and served by the same staff.

 Find more data on Vital Signs, our interactive website that measures our commute, travel, land use, home prices, air and so much more.

-MTC, BATA and SAFE are moving to a new downtown location in San Francisco.
+MTC, BATA and SAFE in May 2016 moved to a new downtown location in San Francisco.

-We're renovating a former US Postal Service building at 375 Beale Street, and our joint headquarters will open in 2016.
-The Bay Area MetroCenter, as the facility has been named, will also house sister regional agencies and private tenants, including the Association of Bay Area Governments and the Bay Area Air Quality Management District.
-The proximity of these three agencies will foster greater collaboration as they work on sustainability issues.
+We renovated a former US Postal Service building at 375 Beale Street.
+The Bay Area MetroCenter, as the facility has been named, also houses the Association of Bay Area Governments and the Bay Area Air Quality Management District as well as private tenants, .
+The proximity of the three regional agencies will foster greater collaboration as they work on sustainability issues.

-The renovated building will have ample public spaces such as an auditorium and board room, a resource center, a cafe, on-site bicycle parking and a market-hall food vendor that will serve the community.
+The renovated building features public spaces such as an auditorium and a board room, a resource center known as The Hub, and on-site bicycle parking.
+A cafe will soon open on the ground floor as well.